-Annie and Dave represent one of the seminal acts of the 80s.
-Neatly enough (for my purposes) they kicked off in 1981 and were pretty much done as a group by 1990.
+Annie and Dave represent one of the seminal acts of the ’80s.
+They kicked off in 1981 and were pretty much done as a group by 1990.

 That experience ended and the duo, who had been romantically linked struck off on their own.
 They ended their romantic association and got down to the business of making some noise.
 And what a noise.
 Between their first single Never Gonna Cry Again which reached the not so giddy heights of number 63 in the UK singles charts until their last 80’s hit Don’t Ask Me Why the Eurythmics produced a total of 26 UK singles of which they had just the one UK number 1 and a further seven UK top ten singles.

 Initial forays into the UK singles charts weren’t all that successful.
 As I said, Never Gonna Cry Again struggled to number 63 and the next three Belinda, This Is The House and The Walk didn’t trouble the statisticians.
 Even Love Is A Stranger on its initial release managed only a paltry 54.